nmccloskey/RASCAL/README.md

 # RASCAL - Resources for Analyzing Speech in Clinical Aphasiology Labs

 RASCAL is designed to facilitate monologic discourse analysis in clinical aphasiology.
-It processes CHAT-formatted (.cha) transcriptions, organizes data into structured tiers, and automates key analytical steps in transcription reliability, complete utterance (CU) coding, and core lexicon analysis.
+It processes CHAT-formatted (.cha) transcriptions, organizes data into structured tiers, and automates key analytical steps in transcription reliability, complete utterance (CU) coding, and core lexicon (CoreLex) analysis.
 ---

 ## Analysis Pipeline